sizovs/PipelinR/README.md

 #### ✅ Commands

-**Command** encapsulates all information needed to perform an action at a later time.
+**Commands** encapsulate all information needed to perform an action at a later time.
 You create a command by implementing `Command` interface, where `R` is a return type:

 ```
 class Ping implements <Command, R> {